 We won’t draw the constellation lines to assist them, and don't require the students to connect stars in a constellation pattern.
 The students may draw constellation lines on the test if they wish.

-For galaxies and nebulae, and for planetary features, the posted materials list every image that the students should know.
+For galaxies, nebulae, and telescopes, the posted materials list every image that the students should know.

 Ursa Major is one of the constellations which the students should know.
 The Big Dipper is an asterism, which is a collection of stars that has been given another name, and in this specific case happens to be a subset of the stars included in Ursa Major.
 Some asterims include stars from multiple constellations.